-Facsimile or reproduced signatures may be acceptable upon review by the Director of Operations.
+Facsimile or reproduced signatures may be acceptable upon review by the Director of OperationsCoordinator of Administrative Services.
 However, the chartering authority reserves the right to require certified copies of any required insurance policies.

 T. Risk Management

 Oxford Preparatory Academy shall adhere to, but not be limited to, the following Risk Management Guidelines: